Stephen Piscotty: Cincinnati Reds

-On August 23, 2022, Piscotty signed a minor league deal with the Cincinnati Reds.
-He played in 24 games for the Triple-A Louisville Bats down the stretch, slashing .250/.313/.455 with 5 home runs and 14 RBI.
-On November 10, Piscotty elected free agency.
+On August 23, 2022, Piscotty signed a minor league contract with the Cincinnati Reds.
+He played in 24 games for the Triple-A Louisville Bats down the stretch, slashing .250/.313/.455 with five home runs and 14 RBI.
+Piscotty elected free agency following the season on November 10.

 San Francisco Giants

 On February 6, 2023, Piscotty signed a minor league contract with the San Francisco Giants organization.
+On March 30, after not making the Opening Day roster, Piscotty requested and was granted his release by San Francisco.

+Chicago White Sox

+On April 22, 2023, Piscotty signed a minor league contract with the Chicago White Sox.
+In 51 games for the Triple–A Charlotte Knights, he batted .232/.330/.390 with 6 home runs and 32 RBI.
+On August 9, Piscotty was released by the White Sox organization.

+Oakland Athletics (second stint)

+On February 3, 2024, Piscotty signed a minor league deal with the Oakland Athletics, which included an invitation to spring training.
+In 31 games for the Triple–A Las Vegas Aviators, he batted .176/.246/.241 with one home run and nine RBI.
+On June 1, Piscotty was released by the Athletics organization.

 Skills profile

 With a short, compact swing, Piscotty consistently hits to the gaps.
 In the FSL, which is considered a pitcher-friendly league, he hit .292 with a .477 slugging percentage in 63 games.
 As of September 2013, he is thought to have a hit tool and approach that should help him get to the Major Leagues, but scouts are unsure if he will develop the type of power that is associated with corner outfield positions.
 He is rated to have a smooth swing and a strong arm.
 As a pitcher, he has been clocked up to 93 mph.